Phanostratê: Stele from Athens

 The inscription was created during the tenure of a priest named Pataïkos, which would place it before 343–342 BCE, according to Sara Aleshire.
 Despite the lack of contextual information, it is evident that Phanostratê is thanked for assisting a woman named Lysimachê, the wife of Delophanès of Cholargós (a deme six kilometers northwest of Athens) and mother of a daughter, whose name begins with a delta and is otherwise unknown.

 Statue of Asclepius, the Greek god of medicine.
-Roman copy dating from 100–150 BC, based on a Greek original from the late 4th century BC (Naples Archaeological Museum). – On the thank-you stele found in Athens, Asclepius is referred to as the "great savior" to whom Phanostratê's patient owes her recovery.
+Roman copy dating from 100 to 150 BC, based on a Greek original from the late 4th century BC (Naples Archaeological Museum). – On the thank-you stele found in Athens, Asclepius is referred to as the "great savior" to whom Phanostratê's patient owes her recovery.

 Plateau of the ancient demesne of Melité, in Attica, from which Phanostratê originated according to several interpretations.

 The stele refers to a statue that has yet to be discovered.
 The text indicates that the statue was in the likeness of Phanostratê, which allows us to estimate the importance that the midwife held in her society.
 Having a statue in the Asclepieion was indeed a significant and rare honor for a physician.
 The existence of this statue demonstrates that healers were held in high regard and could be bestowed with the same honors as those reserved for men.
 Nevertheless, Phanostratê's healing abilities are eclipsed by the "great savior" of Lysimachê, who is Asclepius, the god of medicine.
 It is probable that Phanostratê, like other members of the ancient Greek medical community, had a profound devotion to him.